 Ways to Correct Inappropriate Dog ChewingRule out the cause

 The very first thing you should be doing to help correct your dog’s inappropriate chewing is to know the cause of it.
 Is your dog a puppy?
 Are they left alone most of the times?
 Do they suffer from separation anxiety?
-Talk to your vet as knowing the reason behind his chewing will help you manage his destructive behavior.
+Talk to your vet as knowing the reason behind his chewing will help you manage their destructive behavior.

 It is also best for you to check with your pup’s vet to rule out any possible medical conditions that could be contributing to their excessive chewing.
 Pica in dogs can be mistaken as inappropriate chewing.
 Pica is a condition where your dog chews on and then ingests things that are not food.
 They will ingest anything, from cloth, paper, plastic, pebbles, and garbage!
 This condition is a whole different topic and is not that common.
 If you want to learn more, read about it here.Doggy-proof your house